pahud/ec2spot/metapolling/README.md

-make sure your EC2 is running with the role of proper privileges to publish SNS.
+make sure your EC2 is running with the role of proper privileges:

 ```
 {